WARNING: The following article contains spoilers for RWBY

 Could she abandon Salem to side with Cinder, or will she realise that Cinder’s been taking advantage of her and find her own reason to aid Salem?
 I personally hope we get some more concrete backstory for Emerald.
 I feel like we’ve learned enough about Mercury to completely understand his character now but Emerald’s own upbringing could be further expanded upon to show how she became so dependent on Cinder.

-This is one of those small moments that’s kind of overshadow by a lot of Volume 6‘s other qualities but, considering how little the focus the two have had since Volume 3, I’m glad it’s here.
+This is one of those small moments that’s kind of overshadowed by a lot of Volume 6‘s other qualities but, considering how little the focus the two have had since Volume 3, I’m glad it’s here.

 Positive: Maria Calavera